AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 1. [Deploy a theme](#deploy-the-theme)

 The examples provided in the document are based on the **Canvas** theme, but it is important to note that you can clone any theme and customize it using the same instructions.
 These instructions are applicable to any theme, allowing you to modify themes according to your specific needs.

+Let us start with a process to create a branded experience for your Core Component based Adaptive Forms using themes?

 #### 1. Clone a theme {#download-a-theme-core-components}